 Define Source Links in the options dialog for Visual Assist.
 Default installation of Visual Assist includes example definitions, which you may modify, delete, or leave disabled.
 If you modify the examples or define new Source Links, installation of future builds of Visual Assist will not overwrite your definitions.

-Simple Link Patterns
+Keywords: Simple Patterns

 Simple patterns match the expression: